 Will the Asbestos in My House Give Me Mesothelioma?

-No, not unless it is disturbed.
-Resting asbestos does not pose a health risk to nearby individuals.
-People are only at risk of asbestos exposure when asbestos is disturbed and becomes airborne.
+Possibly.
+Asbestos-based products that are not damaged or disturbed do not pose a health risk.
+You are only in danger of asbestos exposure when asbestos is disturbed and becomes airborne.

 Isn’t Asbestos Banned in the United States?

 No. Many countries have banned asbestos, including Australia, Denmark, and Ireland, but the United States is not one of them.

 Asbestos use is heavily restricted, but it isn’t outright banned.
 In fact, 300 tons of asbestos were imported into America in 2021, according to the U.S. Geological Survey.

 Questions About At-Risk Asbestos Occupations